-- 1. WATER IS LIFE: We must take care of this precious resource, both for human wellbeing and for healthy ecosystem function.
+- 1. WATER IS LIFE Water is essential for all life.
+We must take care of this precious resource, both for human wellbeing and for healthy ecosystem function.
 The climate crisis is a water crisis.
 Countries must include water security and climate resilience strategies into development plans. - 2.
 WATER IS A HUMAN RIGHT, NOT A COMMODITY.
+Water is a right for all living beings.
 If water is traded as a commodity for profit, it benefits the wealthy and excludes the poor.
 Funding models for water and sanitation service delivery should ensure infrastructure provision to the poorest, and not just those who have the means to pay. - 3.
-JUSTICE FOR ALL: Water is central to every aspect of human survival and wellbeing.
-Without water justice, there can be no food, social, or climate justice. - 4.
+JUSTICE FOR ALL: WATER, FOOD, CLIMATE.
+Water is central to every aspect of human survival and wellbeing.
+Without water justice, there can be no food justice, social justice, or climate justice. - 4.
 WATER JUSTICE IS GENDER JUSTICE Access to clean water is crucial for women, who often bear the primary responsibility of household care as well as managing the home's water supplies.
-Addressing water inequality and including women in decision making related to water management is critical to promoting gender equality and protecting women's rights. - 5.
+Addressing water inequality and including women in decisionmaking related to water management is critical to promoting gender equality and protecting women's rights. - 5.
 SAFELY MANAGED WATER FOR ALL AND DEMOCRATIC GOVERNANCE.
 We must ensure improved infrastructure provision and democratic water governance for all. - 6.
 WATER CONNECTS RURAL AND URBAN.
 Water and sanitation service delivery are particularly urgent in cities, which are growing fast and where over half the world's population is already settled.
 These communities and the cities they inhabit must feature more prominently in water and climate discussions.
 We need to urgently build solidarity between rural and urban dwellers, to fight together for water access for all. - 7.
 VOICES FROM THE SOUTH.
-We must give voice to the needs, perspectives, and solutions of the most vulnerable communities, who are often the most marginalized: women, children, people with disabilities, and Indigenous communities.
-Decision-makers, donors, private sector and other stakeholders can learn from hearing communities' stories.
+We must give voice to the needs, perspectives, and solutions of the most vulnerable communities, who are often the most marginalised: women, children, people with disabilities, and Indigenous communities.
+Decision-makers, donors, private sector and other organisations and stakeholders can learn from hearing communities' stories.
 Communities must be enabled to share their knowledge, skills and practices on global platforms. - 8.
 SOUTH-SOUTH COLLABORATION.
-Communities are producing locally tailored ways to adapt to the impacts of climate change and thrive despite worsening weather shocks such as droughts, floods, diseases, heat, storms and other changes.
-Organizations from the Global South should be supported to work more collaboratively, particularly where water and climate resilience overlap. - 9.
+Communities are producing locally tailored ways to adapt to the impacts of climate change and thrive in spite of worsening weather shocks such as droughts, floods, diseases, heat, cold, storms and other changes.
+Organisations from the Global South should be supported to work more collaboratively, particularly where waresilience overlap.

 POLICY FOR WATER JUSTICE.
 Governments have the responsibility to support the concept of the right to water, including through creating and implementing the appropriate laws and policies.
-The UN specifies that climate policy needs to priorities the protection of the water cycle, which requires policy response from all spheres of government.
+The UN specifies that climate policy needs to prioritise the protection of the water cycle, which requires policy response from all spheres of government.